BerkayYildirimUA/DistributedAIProject/README.md

 ## Environments
 To run the project, two Python virtual environments must be set up:

 - **Python 3.8**: Used to run the CARLA simulator and RL agents.
+Dependencies should be installed using `requirements/requirements_carla.txt`.
 - **Python 3.11 or higher**: Used for the CV modules to take advantage of modern libraries.
+Dependencies should be installed using `requirements/requirements_modern.txt`.

 Data is exchanged between the environments using shared memory.
 Specifically, `.dat` files are created for reading and writing data.
 This data management is abstracted through dedicated Python classes.